EPFL-LCN/neuronaldynamics-exercises/doc/exercises/spatial-working-memory.rst

 .. figure:: exc_images/WorkingMemory_Demo.png
    :align: center

-   A weak stimulus (blue box in top panel) , centered at 120deg, is applied to the network from t=200ms to t=400ms.
-This creates an activity bump bump in the excitatory subpopulation.
+   A weak stimulus, centered at 120deg, is applied to a subset of the excitatory population from t=200ms to t=400ms (blue box in top panel).
+This creates an activity bump in the excitatory subpopulation.
 The activity sustains after the end of the stimulation.

+Neurons map to preferred direction

+Figure `18.4 <http://neuronaldynamics.epfl.ch/online/Ch18.S1.html>`_ in chapter 18.1 shows the kind of ring model we are studying here

+Ring model/structure, and preferred direction

 **Book chapters**